 Competition from Amazon Web Services, Google Cloud, and Microsoft Azure has driven smaller data center competitors to expand their offerings beyond just colocation services.

-Many companies listed above now offer a comprehensive suite of services, including digital transformation and managed IT services.
+Some companies listed above now have a comprehensive suite of offerings, including digital transformation and managed IT services.

 There are many data center options available for Northern California businesses.
-Some centers are geared toward smaller businesses.
+Some sites are geared toward smaller companies.
 Others are principally set up for larger Bay Area enterprises.

 Most Sacramento data centers offer tours.
-Taking a tour of the facility will help you assess the fit of a given facility to your business.
+A site tour will help you assess the fit of a given facility to your business.